yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-oss/install/tyk-gateway-ce-installation.md

 ---
+date: 2021-01-20
 title: "Tyk Gateway CE Install"
-date: 2021-01-20
+linkTitle: "Installation "
-weight: 5
+weight: 1
 menu:
   main:
     parent: "Tyk Gateway CE"
-linkTitle: "Gateway CE Install"
+url: "tyk-oss-gateway/install"
 ---

 The backbone of all our products is our open source Gateway.
 You can install our Community Edition (Gateway only) on the following platforms: